 3. Abdominal swelling Belly

-As the baby fry grows in the mother molly’s belly, it will be visible on the outside that she is pregnant and ready to give birth soon.
+As the dalmatian fish babies grows in the mother molly’s belly, it will be visible on the outside that your dalmatian fish pregnant and ready to give birth soon.
 Look for a gravid spot under the swollen belly or bulging sides before labor begins.

 4. Nervous behavior